 BC3: Students have the ability to gather and interpret relevant data (typically within their field of study) for making judgements that include a reflection on social, scientific or ethical issues.

-BC4: Students are able to transmit information, ideas, problems and solutions to both specialized and non-specialist audiences.
+BC4: Students can transmit information, ideas, problems and solutions to both specialized and non-specialist audiences.